 Some insiders feel the move to disband the league was because the ANC leadership was still afraid of the influence expelled leader Julius Malema has on some members.

 Malema’s adversary, ANC NEC member and the league’s former treasurer Pule Mabe is understood to have been in support of its disbandment.

-At least two ANC insiders confirmed to the Cape Times that the leadership disbandment would be going ahead.
+At least two ANC insiders confirmed that the leadership disbandment would be going ahead.

-Although there was no official statement from the ANC last night, a youth league NEC member confirmed its disbandment saying they were all caught off guard.
+Although there was no official statement from the ANC on Sunday night, a youth league NEC member confirmed its disbandment saying they were all caught off guard.

 “It’s official.
 But it’s been doing the rounds for a while now.

 “I heard it during the course of the weekend and just dismissed it.
 They’re seemingly very satisfied with what transpired with people saying if the leadership remains and Sindiso Magaqa comes back Julius Malema would be ruling from his grave.
 How much more can you take from that man (Malema)?” she asked, referring to Malema’s legal and financial woes following his expulsion.